naisutech/static-site-playground/README.md

 - [x] Simple tech stack: vanilla JS | sass stylesheets | plain HTML
 - [x] Branchable/forkable app template that can be extended / enhanced as you see fit
 - [x] Reliable build task for production environments that can be deployed to surge / netlify / static site hosting
+- [x] support for serving custom assets: images with optimization
+- [ ] support for serving custom assets: fonts
-- [ ] support for serving custom assets: fonts, images, videos, etc.
+- [ ] support for serving custom assets: videos